blinskey/greek-reference/README.md

 Feel free to open an issue or send an email to <greekreference@benlinskey.com>.
 You can also check the [Issues](https://github.com/blinskey/greek-reference/issues) page for a list of features and bugfixes currently on our to-do list.

+**Can you make a Latin version of the app?**

+Several users have requested a Latin version.
+While I'm not planning to make such an app myself, I'd be happy to help anyone who wants to do so.
+Feel free to fork the project and to get in touch with me if you'd like to discuss the app's design.

 ## Press

 - [The *New York Times Sunday Book Review*, "Gateways to the Classical World"](http://www.nytimes.com/2014/08/24/books/review/gateways-to-the-classical-world.html)